Site Search

 • Use Shopify's built-in image optimization (.jpg?width=1500&format=pjpg)

-• For external assets, use Cloudinary or another CDN
+• For external assets, use Cloudinary or another external CDN

 Feature ImgBB Cloudinary BunnyCDN